 To convert GarageBand to MP3, FLAC, WAV and more formats, follow these steps:

 Step 1.
-In GarageBand, go to Share > Export Song to Disk to save your song.
+In GarageBand, go to Share > Export Song to Disk to directly save your song to the Mac computer.

 You can export GarageBand to MP3, M4A, WAV, FLAC, AAC, OGG, AC3, AIFF, CAF and iPhone ringtone M4R format.

 Step 3.
 Click Run to start converting.